-Chapter 36 of the Texas Water Code defines "modeled available groundwater" to be the estimated average amount of water that may be produced annually to achieve a desired future condition.
+As defined in Chapter 36 of the Texas Water Code (2022), "modeled available groundwater" is the estimated average amount of water that may be produced annually to achieve a desired future condition.
 Groundwater conservation districts are required to consider modeled available groundwater, along with several other factors, when issuing permits to manage groundwater production to achieve the desired future condition(s).
-Districts must also consider include annual precipitation and production patterns, the estimated amount of pumping exempt from permitting, existing permits, and a reasonable estimate of actual groundwater production under existing permits.
+The other factors districts must consider include annual precipitation and production patterns, the estimated amount of pumping exempt from permitting, existing permits, and a reasonable estimate of actual groundwater production under existing permits.